 I was faced with a Downton Daisy dilemma yesterday.
 Lord D has been taking advantage of the sales on strawberries and we have been well stocked with pints of berries for a number of weeks now.
 Strawberries are low in fat and high in nutritional value, but it is a lot to consume.
 It brings back memories of all the cucumber sandwiches, creamed peas on toast, and corn on the cob meals we ate from our family garden.

-A favorite fruit of the Edwardians, I have been able to make a few period recipes with strawberries this month: low fat Trifle, Eton Mess and Victoria Sponge I was all set to make strawberry rhubarb crumble, but the Lord of our Manor did not wish to partake in another dessert, low fat or not.
+A favorite fruit of the Edwardians, I have been able to make a few period recipes with strawberries this month: low fat Trifle, Eton Mess and I was all set to make strawberry rhubarb crisp, but the Lord of our Manor did not wish to partake in another dessert, low fat or not.